wp-plugins/activecampaign-subscription-forms/readme.txt

-=== ActiveCampaign Subscription Form ===
+=== ActiveCampaign Subscription Forms ===
 Contributors: activecampaign
 Tags: activecampaign, subscribe, email, newsletter, signup, marketing, plugin, widget, sidebar Requires at least: 2
-Tested up to: 3.6
+Tested up to: 3.7.1
 Stable tag: trunk

-This plugin connects WordPress with your ActiveCampaign software and allows you to embed a subscription form on your site.
+This plugin connects WordPress with your ActiveCampaign software and allows you to embed your subscription forms on your site.

 == Description ==

-This plugin connects WordPress with your ActiveCampaign software and allows you to embed a subscription form on your site with various options for how the form is displayed and submitted.
+This plugin connects WordPress with your ActiveCampaign software and allows you to embed your subscription forms on your site with various options for how each form is displayed and submitted.

-After installing go to Settings > ActiveCampaign, or Appearance > Widgets to activate this plugin.
-The Settings section is for use with the shortcode (<code>[activecampaign]</code>), and the Widget is primarily for embedding in a sidebar.
+After installing go to Settings > ActiveCampaign to activate this plugin.

 For more information and to download a free trial visit the [ActiveCampaign Email Marketing](http://www.activecampaign.com/) web site.